thingsboard/thingsboard.github.io/iot-solutions.md

         </div>
         <div class="detail">
             <div class="detail-name">Assisted Living</div>
-            <div class="detail-description">Improve the quality of life and safety of elderly or disabled people who live independently or in care facilities</div>
+            <div class="detail-description">Enhance the quality of life and safety for elderly or disabled individuals living independently or in care facilities</div>
         </div>
     </div>
 </div>